 According to the U.S. Department of Health and Human Services, around 70% of people over the age of 65 will require long-term care at some point in their life.
 The degree of care, facilities, staff training, and expenses of senior living vary substantially, and you’re probably faced with a difficult decision if you’re going to seek long-term care for an aging loved one.

 You might have considered assisted living or memory care for your elderly.
 They are two of the popular and rapidly rising types of senior living facilities today, but what are the differences between these two?
-In this article, experts at Senior Living Selections explain how assisted living and memory care differ.
+In this article, experts at Senior Living Selections explain how assisted living and memory care differs.

 Seniors have a great deal of autonomy in an assisted living facility.
-Residents are typically responsible for their own routine and activities, while competent staff members are always nearby and may offer assistance with specific duties.
+Residents are typically responsible for their own routines and activities, while competent staff members are always nearby and may offer assistance with specific duties.
 As a result, they enjoy the flexibility to wander throughout the community, set their own eating times, and plan their social lives.

 Residents at these institutions, however, have private apartments with limited kitchens.
 Staff members are usually available 24/7 to assist residents with any duties they may need to complete.
 The crucial point here is that, while assisted living facilities are sometimes recommended, they aren’t always medically necessary.